cogdog/tru-collector/README.md

 ## Relatively New Features

-**Options Refreshed** Recoded the theme options so documentation in its own tab.
+**Options Refreshed** Recoded the theme options so documentation is in its own tab.

-**Installable ZIP of TRU Collector Theme  only** added to repo to make it easier to add to sites.
-In fact, that is all you need from here.

 ## Requirements
 I will make the big leap in that you have a self hosted Wordpress site and can install themes.
 The TRU Collector is a child theme based on [the free and lovely Fukasawa theme by Anders Noren](https://wordpress.org/themes/fukasawa).
 Install that first from your Wordpress Dashboard.

-**Very very crucial** Do not just use the zip of if you download this repo from GitHub.
-It will not work as a Wordpress theme.
-You might get mad at me. *What you should do* is upload [the enclosed zip of just the tru-collector theme](https://github.com/cogdog/tru-collector/blob/master/installable-tru-collector.zip).
+Then install the tru-collector them to Wordpress directly by ftping or using the downloaded ZIP for this repo.

 ## Setting Up a New Collector site